Fatherland (1994 film): Reception

 The film received mixed reviews.
 The review aggregator Rotten Tomatoes rated it at 50% from six reviews.

 Ken Tucker of Entertainment Weekly graded the film at B+.
 He states that the book's plot was faithfully reproduced and helped pull good performances from Hauer and Richardson.
 He also noted Menaul's directing by adding small details such as advertisements on the Beatles' shows.
 However, he states that the revelation's predictability detracted from the film.
+In a later review, Richard Scheib of Moira Reviews noted that the film's upbeat ending (which differs substantially from the novel) "ends up exonerating Kennedy – completely the opposite of what Robert Harris tried to do with Joseph Kennedy in the book, where he pointed to Kennedy’s anti-Semitism and hinted about his possible complicity in the Holocaust", arguing it undermines the novel's intent.

 Author response

 Since the adaptation's release, Harris announced he was disappointed with it.
 Speaking to The Independent in 2012, he said:

 "My first novel, Fatherland, was made into a very bad film.
 [It] was originally bought by Mike Nichols to be made into a feature film.
 But in the end he couldn't get a studio to back it so the project became a made-for-television movie for HBO instead.
 By the time it was shot there'd been so many artistic compromises – in particular two fundamental changes in the story – that it ceased to have the feel of the novel.
 Some people like it but I have to say that I don't."

 Harris reiterated his disappointment in a 2025 interview with The New York Times, stating that "everything about it sets my teeth on edge, especially the ending."